MarwanRefaat/transcend/README.md

-# transcend
+# Transcend

-Imagine an open-source oscar-winning production...
+Imagine open-source academy award winning productions...

-The box office, triple platinum, and masterpiece of the future will be built by an open source hive mind.
+The box office, triple-platinums, and masterpieces of the future will be built by an open-source hive mind.
 It will be bidirectional, iterative, generative, evolutionary and transcendent.

 Great products are built by teams of dedicated people when multiple engineers find that hyper-generative frequency.
 Great artistic productions are no different.

 Engineering = Art

 Github = Art Version Control

+# 🧭 Mission

+Create shared art, share art created.

+# 🔭 Vision

+Build Product(ions)

 # tldr